 The following property, that can be leveraged by third-party applications, should hold for the items in the sequential data collections.
-If it is known that there exists a collection item with the sequence number X, then it is implied that items $0, 1, \ldots, (X-1)$ has been already produced and item (X+1) exists or could be produced in the future.
+If it is known that there exists a collection item with the sequence number X, then it is implied that items $0, 1, \ldots (X-1)$ has been already produced and item (X+1) exists or could be produced in the future.
 (Note that this property does not require or guarantee that all "previous" items can be retrieved.)

-Naming convention for sequence is defined in Table 3: marker OxFE followed by the sequence number (monotonically increasing non-negative integer) of the data item in the dataset.
+Sequence number should be encoded as NameComponentWithMarkerAndNumber (Section 3.1) name component with marker OxFE followed by the sequence number (monotonically increasing non-negative integer) of the data item in the dataset (Table 4).
 Each data item is either an individual Data packet or a collection of multiple segmented Data packets.

-Table 3: Sequencing marker
+Table 4: Sequencing marker

-Marker Value meaning

-OxFE Sequence number of the Data in the dataset
+Marker Value meaning 0xFE Sequence number of the Data in the dataset